paulo70/game-central-frete/README.md

 # Home
 Start game you should provider an Nickname and press start.
 We have an validation to know if user did provider or not an nickname.
+In case if you didn't provided a nickname I will show you a message of error.

 These nickname are save in localStorage, and I get it as an list in page game.
 If you did provider an nickname, after press star game button, will start an countdown until 3.
 After you'll be redirect to game page.